scalalandio/chimney/docs/docs/supported-transformations.md

 !!! note

-    `withConstructor` overrides the constructor **only on the top level target**.
+    `.withConstructor` overrides the constructor **only on the top level target**.
 It would not be used when the same type occurs somewhere in a nested field.

-    Similarly `withConstructorTo` only overrides the constructor for the selected field.
+    Similarly `.withConstructorTo` only overrides the constructor for the selected field.

 !!! warning